antonioned/mongodb-step-by-step/README.md

 After you launch your EC2 instance (type, volume size, security settings all depend on your needs), first step would be to install mongo 4.4.1.
 For this, use the `install-mongo.sh` script provided in this repo.
 The scripts will install mongo and create a `/data/db` directory which I will actually use as the data store dir for the mongo.
 This dir will be mounted on a separate EBS volume which we will cover in this guide as well.

-**1. When installation is complete, next steps are configuring the EBS volume:**
+**1. When installation is complete, next steps are configuring the EBS volume:** :black_square_button:

 ```
 lsblk                                   #   outputs the volumes attached to the EC2, find the one that is not the root volume (in my case /dev/nvme1n1)